nodegit/nodegit/README.md

 - [Python 2](https://www.python.org/)

-If you wish to help contribute to nodegit it is useful to build locally.
+If you wish to help contribute to NodeGit it is useful to build locally.

 ``` bash
 # Fetch this project.